-If you are looking to increase your knowledge of piano scales and want to learn the best piano scales for beginners then this guide will surely help!
+If you’re looking to increase your knowledge of piano scales and want to learn the best piano scales for beginners then this guide will surely help!

 This article contains a list of some of the most popular and useful scales and modes for many different styles of music, and they come in extremely handy when improvising and playing jazz music.